voidabhi/android-examples/README.md

 Contribute
 ========

-Feel free to send pull requests for adding new projects or fixing existing issue!
+Feel free to send pull requests for adding new projects or fixing existing issue.

 License
 =======